OGGM/oggm.github.io/_posts/2018-10-06-glacier-graphics.md

 Although these are the first scientific graphics my sister ever made, I believe she made a really good job!

-Since these images might be useful to other, we decided to release them under an [open license](http://creativecommons.org/licenses/by-nc/4.0/).
-You'll find all these graphics (as well as some others) on a [dedicated repository](https://github.com/OGGM/glacier-graphics).
+Since these images might be useful to others, we decided to release them under an [open license](http://creativecommons.org/licenses/by-nc/4.0/).
+You'll find all these graphics (as well as some other plots) on a [dedicated repository](https://github.com/OGGM/glacier-graphics).

 **Don't hesitate to leave us some comments here or on Github**!
 We'd love to hear